 The use of endoscopes gives way to less invasive treatments.
-During an endoscopic procedure, several small incisions, no longer than half an inch, are made close to the hairline.
+During an endoscopic procedure, several small incisions no longer than half an inch are made close to the hairline.
 A tiny camera at the end of a thin tube will be inserted to allow the surgeon to operate via a monitor.
 Other instruments are inserted that will perform the necessary surgical steps to correct the cosmetic problem.
-Sutures are placed underneath the skin to help lessen the scars.
+Sutures are placed underneath the skin to help lessen scarring.
 The healing from this technique is quicker compared to the classic brow lifts.

 A brow lift is performed under general anesthesia or local anesthesia in an accredited surgical facility.
 It can last between 1 to 2 hours.
 Patients are sent home after surgery and advised to limit movement for up to 2 days.
 There will be some bruising and swelling that may be present.
 Patients will be able to go back to a normal routine within a week and resume exercise in 3 weeks.

 Plan Your Procedure

 - Procedure Recovery Location